MOROCCO 9 days

 • Explore Dades Valley, another series of rugged wadi gorges carved out by the Dadès River.
 (A wadi is defined as a valley, ravine, or channel that is dry except in the rainy season)

-• Dades Valley is 25 km long.
-You can stop at the oasis along the ”river” or continue up to the Zig-Zag part of the road where famous TV commercials have been filmed.
-Getting there: Take R704 off N10 south from Tinghir.
+• Dades Valley - stretches for 25 km.
+You can stop at the oasis along the river or continue driving to the famous zig-zagging section of the road, where several TV commercials have been filmed.

-* * * * * * * * * * * * * *
+* * * * * * * * * * * * *

 • In the afternoon, continue to Quarzazate.